ayshiff/my-open-source-journey/docs/contributions/octobox#2597.md

 - **owner:`microsoft`**	Only search notifications from repos in the **microsoft organisation**.
 - **type:`pull_request`**	Only search **pull requests**.
 Also accepts: issue, release, commit, repository_invitation and repository_vulnerability_alert.

-The goal of this contribution is to be able to add filtering according to the number of the issue and/or the pull-request.
+The goal of this contribution is to be able to add filtering according to the number of the issue and/or the pull-request, like Github does:

-As Github does:

 <div className="image-wrapper">
 <img